-(3) If a director has an interest in an actual or proposed transaction or arrangement with the company- (a) that director and that director's alternate may not vote on any proposal relating to it, but (b) this does not preclude the alternate from voting in relation to that transaction or arrangement on behalf of another appointor who does not have such an interest.
+(3) If a director has an interest in an actual or proposed transaction or arrangement with the company, that director and that director's alternative may vote on any proposal relating to it.
 Chairman's casting vote at directors' meetings 14.-(1) If the numbers of votes for and against a proposal are equal, the chairman or other director chairing the meeting has a casting vote.
 (2) But this does not apply if, in accordance with the articles, the chairman or other director is not to be counted as participating in the decision-making process for quorum or voting purposes.
 Alternates voting at directors' meetings 15.
 A director who is also an alternate director has an additional vote on behalf of each appointor who is- (a) not participating in a directors' meeting, and (b) would have been entitled to vote if they were participating in it.